mtumilowicz/terraform-basics-modules-workshop/README.md

         * separating various blocks into different files is purely for the convenience of readers and has no effect on the module's behavior
 ### language
+* providers
+    * interact with cloud providers
+    * each provider adds a set of resource types and/or data sources that Terraform can manage
+    * example: AWS provider
 * resources
     * describe one or more infrastructure objects
     * example: ec2, vpc, database